 It Wouldn’t Be a Fantasy Without Flowers, Even If the Flowers Never Breathed Air

 You know that feeling when you awake from a peculiar dream, and you try desperately to cling onto the faded wisps of images and scenes?
 That’s the mental state in which “outsider artist” Anna Zemánková produced her best work, during the last twenty-eight years of her life.
-In the hazy hours of the early morning before sunrise, Zemánková would awake in a dazed state to create far-out, fantastical images of bizarre and beautiful flora.
+In the hazy hours before sunrise, Zemánková would awake in a dazed state to create far-out, fantastical images of flora.

 Born in the present-day Czech Republic in 1908, Zemánková’s work is as intriguing as her bizarre and melancholy life.
-The self-taught painter spent her first fifty years working with fluoride and dental probes rather than paint and easels.
-After marrying, moving, bearing children, and finding herself mostly immobilized following the amputation of her legs due to diabetes, Zemánková turned to art to help her cope with her depression.
+The self-taught painter spent her first fifty years working with fluoride and dental probes, rather than paint and easels.
+After marrying, moving, bearing children, and finding herself mostly immobilized following the amputation of her legs, Zemánková turned to art to help her cope with her depression.

-She spent the remainder of her life immersed in a gorgeous fantasy world, disregarding the rules of geometry, botany, or reality to craft images of plants and flowers that existed only in her mind.
+Zemánková spent the remainder of her life immersed in a gorgeous fantasy world, disregarding the rules of geometry, botany, and reality to craft images of plants and flowers that existed only in her mind.
 Her flowers functioned more as personal therapy than self-conscious fine art, though she did receive local recognition in her community.

 Zemánková’s portfolio, not widely appreciated in her lifetime, is now receiving the acknowledgement it deserves.
 KANT publishers have curated a collection of her work in a new book, presented with commentary from leading art experts.
 The accompanying essays attempt to unravel the magic behind the work and within the woman, allowing readers to peer into the life of a curious artist and share her fantasy.